Rina Chinen: Musical theatre

 Chinen made her musical theatre debut in the Tokyo production of Jekyll & Hyde in December 2003.
 A year later, she starred in the localized adaptations of Miss Saigon and Fiddler on the Roof.
 In 2005, Chinen appeared in the Tokyo production of Les Misérables.
 She has since taken multiple roles for Miss Saigon and Les Misérables until 2022.
-Chinen is scheduled to play Winifred Banks in the Japanese stage production of Mary Poppins in 2022.
+Chinen is the first actress in Japan to do both Cosette, Éponine and Fantine in Les Misérables followed by Erika Ikuta, who became the second actress to do so and she is also the first actress in Japan to do both Kim and Ellen in Miss Saigon.
+Chinen also played Winifred Banks in the Japanese stage production of Mary Poppins in 2022 and 2026.

 Personal life

-On 10 August 2005, Chinen at the age of 24 registered her marriage to model Kentaro Nakamura, aged 22.
+On 10 August 2005, Chinen, at the age of 24, registered her marriage to model Kentaro Nakamura, aged 22.
 The couple were expecting a child at the time she was cast in Jekyll & Hyde; her part was consequently reassigned to Ranran Suzuki.
 Chinen announced she planned on taking maternity leave after the drama finished its season, and would continue working after becoming a mother.
 Chinen gave birth to a baby boy on 11 March 2006.
 Chinen and Nakamura divorced on 15 March 2007.
 Nakamura was arrested on drug charges in June of that year.

 Chinen married actor Yoshio Inoue on 27 July 2016.
 She gave birth to her second boy on 12 June 2018.

 On 9 December 2019, Chinen announced that she had passed the high school graduation certification exam.